rgwch/ungrad-server/readme.md

     java -jar dispatcher/target/ungrad-server-dispatcher-x.y.z-SNAPSHOT.jar --config=<your-configuration.json>

 (Please note that relative paths in the configuration file are relative to the current directory when launching).
 Launch your favorite web browser and navigate to `http://localhost:2016/ui/index.hml`.
 You'll (hopefully) see a login screen.
-Enter uisername and password as defined in `user.json`, and there you are.
+Enter username and password as defined in `user.json`, and there you are.

 ## Extending functionality